butlerx/wetty/docs/atoz.md

 ## Generate the ssh key file

 **Why?** So that later we can set up automatic login via `ssh`.
-Our instance will authorise using this key file stored locally.
+Our instance will authorize using this key file stored locally.

 Make the required directory, if it does not exist, using this command: